eric-248/Fridayz/README.md

   node --env-file=config.env server
 `

-Setting Up the Main Project
+## Setting Up the Main Project
+If the above server started

-Open a new terminal at the root of your main project folder (not inside the server folder) Install the project dependicies with:
+Open a new terminal at the root of your main project folder (not inside the server folder)

+Install the project dependicies with:
 `
  npm install